kobaaa/eggshell/README.md

 - [ ] Aliases/text editors: Ctrl+A, Ctrl+E, Ctrl+Z
 - [ ] save/load column widths
 - [ ] trace errors with arrows
+- [ ] user-visible logging
+- [ ] maybe merge interface for deps and aliases?
+- [ ] show value in error area when there is no error
+- [ ] show cell id on the left of code editor

 ## TODO (advanced)